itsmemauliii/FocusWhiz/readme.md

 **FocusWhiz** is a lightweight NLP-based productivity assistant that detects negative self-talk, excuses, or distraction patterns in text.
 It responds with helpful, motivating feedback to help users stay aligned with their goals.

-> Think of it as a digital accountability partner – built with words.
+> Think of it as a digital accountability partner, built with words.

 ---